Friargate Project Coventry – blog #2

-The original blog was an opportunity to use a local project to identify projects as part of a programme of related projects, and also a look into the potential stakeholders on projects.
+The original blog was an opportunity to use a local project to identify projects as part of a programme of related projects.
+It was also a look into the potential stakeholders on projects.
 Now it is time to give an update of the overall project status.

 Essentially finished, the building (called Tower 1 of a potential 25 buildings) which was just a core 18 months ago now looks a lot smaller and squatter.
 No other construction has started apart from road and walkways.